sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 ### SIRIUS project-space

-In SIRIUS 6, the project space is stored in a singular .sirius file that is no longer human or machine readable.
+In SIRIUS 6, the project space is stored in a singular .sirius file that is no longer human or machine-readable.
 This step was necessary to ensure performance for many of the new features and is in no way intended to "close off" results.
 Summaries can be written as usual using the GUI or CLI.
 Advanced information or intermediate results (e.g. predicted fingerprints) can be accessed using the new API.